AyishathNahda/Deploying_your_API_Practice_-2/README.md

 ## **🏁 Outcome**
 By completing this exercise, you will:
-- Understand how to manipulate application behavior using environment variables.
+- Understand how to manipulate application behavior using environment vari\ables.
 - Learn to handle different environments securely and efficiently.

 🎉 **Congratulations!** You’ve mastered a crucial skill for **full-stack development**! 💼🔐